Transform Your Trip While We Transform 66

 FORM A VANPOOL

 Vanpooling with other commuters traveling on I-66 is more affordable and a great way to reduce stress on your commute.
 Riders in new vanpools of 5 or more riders pay only $150 per month for the first 12 months!

-Vanpool Alliance, the regions vanpool formation resource, can help commuters find and join a vanpool, and can provide more information on how to benefit from starting or joining an I-66 vanpool during construction.
-Learn more here.
+vanpool!va, the state’s vanpool formation resource, can help commuters find and join a vanpool, and can provide more information on the benefits of starting or joining an I-66 vanpool during construction.

 START A CARPOOL

-The region's Commuter Connections' Pool Rewards program provides up to $130 for new carpoolers through a trip-tracking process.
-Commuters who start a three-person carpool on I-66 through 2020 can receive an additional $100 cash reward.
-These carpools are also eligible for Commuter Connections' Guaranteed Ride Home program.
-Visit Commuter Connections for more information and to sign up.
+The region’s Commuter Connections’ Pool Rewards program provides up to $130 for new carpoolers through a trip-tracking process.
+Commuters who start a three-person carpool on I-66 can receive an additional $100 cash reward.

 Avoid commuting altogether by working remotely or teleworking.
 Check with your employer to learn about telework options.
 For employers interested in establishing a telework program, Virginia’s Telework!VA program provides technical advice, on-site assistance, and financial incentives.
-The Transform 66 project has boosted the financial incentive with a new subsidy of up to $10,000 for Northern Virginia employers within the greater I-66 corridor establishing a program that creates at least 10 new teleworkers.
-Interested employers should call 1-866-469-1010 or visit Telework!VA.
+The Transform 66 project has boosted the financial incentive with a new subsidy of up to $10,000 for Northern Virginia employers within the greater I-66 corridor.

 Local governments across Virginia have their own long-standing programs and expertise helping employers and residents with their commutes.
 In Northern Virginia, that includes Arlington, Fairfax, Loudoun, and Prince William counties.